WinkoErades/AI-Characters/README.md

 3. **Ziezo** - The best Chief Information Security Officer (CISO) the world has ever seen.
 4. **PAL** - PAL (Process Architect Lite) helps you to design processes.

-Each character is housed in its own directory, containing:
+Each character is housed in its directory, containing:
 - A README with character-specific details.
 - Configuration files.
 - Example scripts.